nextixt/Kepler-Planet-Classification/README.md

 <img width="800" height="509" alt="Figure_1" src="https://github.com/user-attachments/assets/eec65138-631b-4f8e-86b2-8ccae67b06b2" />
 _________________________________________________________________________________________________

-# I hope my algorithm will be using by scientists and from all companies of the world!
+# I hope my algorithm will be using by scientists and amateur astronomers!

 As now, this project completely finished, because I've focused on more impornant task then that.